 At a practical level, there are many ways in which education can be approached.
 We think that though there are definite limitations to them, the new media present unique opportunities that are fully in keeping with the essential thesis of Catholicity.

 Finally, we publicly confess our intention to submit to the guidance of the teaching magisterium of the Catholic Church.

 Religion: Integrated in Curriculum

 In all courses, we seek wisdom by teaching truth and refuting falsehood.
 The goal is twofold: knowledge of each thing in itself and knowledge of how each thing reflects and participates in the divine.
 Thus all of our courses are, in some sense, religious, since they aim at knowing truth in the person of the risen Christ.
-In our Trivium Studies and Latin courses we come to know truth through human reason.
-Latin also presents revealed truth through its memorization, recitation, and readings.
-Our Traditio Nostra classes, following the historic cycle, deal with truth attainable by human reason and truth divinely revealed, and, in toto, are an honest presentation of Catholic philosophy and theology.
+Each course in its specific focus provides knowledge of the world through which we come to know of God through reason and sheds light on an aspect of the meaning of revelation, wherein God reveals himself.

 All of our teachers are Catholics in good standing who are dedicated to the mission of the school.
 We seek candidates whose education includes a strong liberal arts background and sound philosophy and theology.
 These are most helpful for explicating the ways in which all things connect back to God.
 In addition, our teachers understand that their moral and spiritual examples as Christians have a profound impact upon the students.
 We ask that they teach by example what it means to be a Catholic Christian.